KcVamsi/terraform-roboshop/terraform-notes/notes.md

             LOOPS

-# create a null resource and then see
+# create a null resource or a dummy resources, this does nothing and then see

 resource "null_resource" "null" {}